Kazurin-775/kAFL/README.md

 Since kAFL is unable to distinguish between user-mode and kernel-mode page tables, kAFL may **fail to capture any trace data** when fuzzing a guest OS with KPTI enabled, resulting in a **0/0 coverage bitmap** in the fuzzer.
 (You may confirm this issue by modifying the kernel source code to print the result of `vmx_pt_get_data_size2()`: this function produces correct results when running the unit test [KVM-PT/usermode_test/test.c](./KVM-PT/usermode_test/test.c), but not when running the fuzzer.)

-In order to work around this problem, you may have the following choices when fuzzing a KPTI-enabled guest OS:
+---

+Moreover, QEMU-PT needs to **read from / write to the guest memory** during the fuzzing process (in order to e.g. disassemble the target kernel module).
+If the guest OS is using a user-mode page table when this happens, the read / write process will fail.

-- Completely disable KPTI in the guest OS, e.g. by supplying `nopti` in the Linux kernel command line
+Therefore, in order to work around these problems, it is highly recommended to **completely disable KPTI in the guest OS**, e.g. by supplying `nopti` in the Linux kernel command line.
+(There are still other work-arounds to these problems, but that will in turn require additional engineering efforts.)
-- Remove every call to `pt_set_cr3()` in QEMU-PT (there is only 1 call site)
-- Remove every call to `kAFL_hypercall(HYPERCALL_KAFL_SUBMIT_CR3, 0)` in the fuzz drivers